ITI/ICS-Security-Tools/tools/simulation/README.md

 - [GridDyn](https://github.com/llnl/griddyn) - is an open-source power transmission simulation software package developed at Lawrence Livermore National Laboratory.
 The name is a concatenation of Grid Dynamics, and as such usually pronounced as "Grid Dine".
 It was created to meet a research need for exploring coupling between transmission, distribution, and communications system simulations.
 - [SoftGrid](https://github.com/smartgridadsc/SoftGrid) - SoftGrid: A Testing Toolkit for Evaluating Power Grid Substation Cybersecurity Solutions.

+## Libraries to Interface with Simulators

+- [PyPSSE](https://github.com/NREL/PyPSSE) - A python wrapper around psspy (python API for PSSE simulator) to perform time series powerflow and dynamic simulation for power system fault.
+- [PyDSS](https://github.com/NREL/PyDSS) - PyDSS is a high level python interface for OpenDSS and provides the following functionalities.

 ## Nuclear Power Plant Simulation Tools

 - [Nuclear Reactor Simulators for Education and Training](https://www.iaea.org/topics/nuclear-power-reactors/nuclear-reactor-simulators-for-education-and-training) - Free PC-Based Basic Principle Simulators by IAEA, distributed at no cost, upon request